rishikeshrmadan/vrep_eysip_reports/daily_reports/sq1_daily_rep/sq1_d6_rep.rst

 Work done:
 ----------
-1. Downloaded Inkscape and Corel Draw
-2. asdas
+1. Updated the export_json file to call display_json
+2.Testing and modifiying of the arenas

 Insights and Learnings:
 -----------------------
-1. Learnt about automatic doc generation systems
+1. Learnt about python subprocess
-2. Overview of how Sphinx works

 Research & links:
 -----------------